Common Myths About Forestry and Wildlife Management in Tennessee

 Many animals rely on acorns as one of their main food sources.
 But acorns are not available all year, and yields of acorns are sporadic.
 Animals must have other foods, such as browse for deer and insects and seeds for turkeys.
 These other food sources are just as important as acorns.

-Additional forest management practices that enhance wildlife habitat include periodic thinnings and prescribed burning, both of which give rise to nutritious browse growth, forbs, grasses, and seed bearing plants.
+Additional forest management practices that enhance wildlife habitat include periodic thinnings and prescribed burning, which give rise to nutritious browse growth, forbs, grasses, and seed-bearing plants.
 Since all forest environments exist in a constant state of growth and change, harvest cuttings, thinnings, and prescribed burns must be conducted every few years to maintain habitat quality.

 Prescribed fire can benefit wildlife, especially if combined with thinning.
 Research has shown that burning can result in more than a five-fold increase in available wildlife food.
-Prescribed fire used every 2-3 years on the forest floor will keep browse (brush and hardwood sprouts) within reach of deer and will stimulate the growth of nutritious forage plants.
+Prescribed fire used every 2 to 3 years on the forest floor will keep browse within reach of deer and will stimulate the growth of nutritious forage plants.
 Quail and turkey also benefit because heavy brush is removed and seed-producing plants are encouraged to grow.
 Prescribed fire is not recommended in hardwoods if timber production is an objective because hardwoods lack the thick protective bark of pines.

-The herbicides used in forestry today have low toxicities to humans and animals, most of them less than the same amount of table salt or aspirin.
-No carcinogenic effects have ever been shown from today’s herbicides.
+The herbicides used in forestry management today have low toxicities to humans and animals, most of them less than the same amount of table salt or aspirin.

 Most herbicides bind to soil particles and tend not to move.
-They break down very quickly.
-Most persist for only a few weeks or months.
-They are applied in extremely low volumes – only a few ounces or pounds per acre.
-And they are applied infrequently, only at the beginning of the planting/harvest cycle, which is only once every 20 years even in the most frequent cases.
+They break down very quickly and persist for only a few weeks.
+They are applied in extremely low volumes, with only a few ounces or pounds used per acre.
+And they are applied only at the beginning of the planting/harvest cycle, which is once every 20 years in the most frequent cases.

 The federal government has stringent requirements for applying herbicides.
 All herbicides must go through a testing and licensing process.
 They must be applied according to detailed instruction by trained and licensed applicators.
-As an extra safeguard, best management practices have been developed by the State for proper and safe application.
+As an extra safeguard,the state has developed best management practices for proper and safe application.